 However, it is my finding that there exist a number of disincentives to mandatory reporters fulfilling their statutory duty.
 First, the reputation of the Board with the general public and, more specifically with physicians, suggests that many believe reporting will not be taken seriously.
 National surveys on medical boards place Delaware neither near the top nor at the bottom for reputation.
-In the last ten years, the Board of Medical Practice has revoked the licenses of 12 medical professionals, 11 of whom were doctors.
+In the last ten years, the Board of Medical Practice has revoked the licenses of twelve medical professionals, eleven of whom were doctors.
 Furthermore, there is a perception among doctors and others that the Board protects the very individuals they are required to regulate.
-This view was repeated numerous times during interviews with physicians, not only in connection with the Bradley case, but, other examples were given.
+This view was repeated numerous times during interviews with physicians, not only in connection with the Bradley case, but in other examples given.
 Finally, it was the view of those who were interviewed that the Board has been rigid in its policies and procedures on receiving complaints and investigating, perhaps to the detriment of the public as well.

 VI.
-Milford Police
+MILFORD POLICE